gonewildxo/gonewildxo/README.md

-- 👋 Hi, I’m @gonewildxo
+- 👋 Hi, I’m Barron
-- 👀 I’m interested in FinTech and Blockchain Development.
+- 👀 I’m interested in GRC and Cybersecurity.
 - 🌱 I’m currently learning more about Web3 technology.
 - 💞️ I’m looking to collaborate on Web3 projects.
-- 📫 How to reach me 🐦 @gonewildxo 📧 barrondw2@gmail.com
+- 📫 How to reach me 📧 barrondw2@gmail.com

 <!---
 gonewildxo/gonewildxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.